Technical Diving Development: Goal-Setting For Success!

 - Decide your long-term goals; which enable you to ‘begin with the end in mind’.

 - Divide that long-term goal into achievable and realistic stages/phases of development.

 - Research the instructor/s that will best enable you to achieve those stages/phases.

-Training and experience must develop in tandem – factor in significant periods of diving-only, so as to fully ingrain new skills and procedures before progressing with further training.
-You can learn skills in a training course, but it takes considerably longer to ingrain them as autonomic and instinctive behaviours.
+Training and experience must develop in tandem – factor in significant periods of diving only, so as to fully ingrain new skills and procedures before progressing with further training.
+You can learn skills in a training course, but it takes considerably longer to ingrain them as autonomic and instinctive behaviors.
 Until skills are developed to an unconscious level, they are not truly reliable.